Arsenik1/AirportGPT/README.md

 ### Ollama Setup
 1. Install [Ollama](https://ollama.com/) for your operating system
-2. Pull the Qwen2.5 model:
+2. Pull the Qwen2.5 7B model:
 ```bash
 ollama pull qwen2.5:latest
 ```
 3. Ensure Ollama is running in the background before starting the backend server

+> **Important:** The agent is specifically optimized for the Qwen2.5 7B model.
+Other models (including different parameter counts of Qwen2.5) may cause the agent to fail or perform unpredictably.
+The 7B model provides an optimal balance between performance and resource efficiency, allowing it to run on a single RTX 4060 GPU or equivalent.

 ### Backend Setup
 ```bash